Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Intrinsic Dimensionality

 \subsection{Calculating Intrinsic Dimensionality}

 To find the intrinsic dimensions, Agrawal et al.~\cite{agrawal2021simpler} use the fractal-based method of Algorithm~\ref{algo1}.
-In summary, this method leverages the concept of a {\em fractal dimension}, which quantifies the complexity of a dataset by measuring how things changes with the scale of measurement.
+In summary, this method leverages the concept of a {\em fractal dimension}, which quantifies the complexity of a dataset by measuring how things change with the scale of measurement.
 More specifically, the algorithm checks how many more rows can be found at distance $R_{x}$ than $R_{y}$ for $x< y$ .
-For example: \bi \item If the data lies on the ground all over a football, then that data lies in a two-dimensional space.
+For example: \bi \item If the data lies on the ground all over a football field, then that data lies in a two-dimensional space.
 Hence, an increase from $R_{x}$ to $R_{y}$ will find {\em polynomially} more examples. \item But if the data lies on a straight road that runs through the middle of the field, then that data is effectively one dimensional and an increase from $R_x$ to $R_y$ will only find {\em linearly} more examples. \ei Algorithm~\ref{algo1} returns the maximum gradient of a curve of $R_x$ vs the log of the number of rows found at distance $R_x$.
 Agrawal et al. report that this algorithm correctly detects up to $I \le 20$ intrinsic dimensions within spreadsheets with low-correlated columns\footnote{To make low-correlated columns, cells had random variables.}.

-Algorithm~\ref{algo1} offers several advantages, including accuracy, robustness, and scalability.
+Algorithm~\ref{algo1} offers several advantages, including accuracy, robustness, and scalability related to other intrinsic dimensionality calculators.
 It provides a more accurate estimation of intrinsic dimensions compared to traditional methods~\cite{camastra2003data} since it is less sensitive to noise and outliers in the dataset.
 Also, using some stochastic sub-sampling, it can be applied to large datasets efficiently.
 Its accuracy, robustness, and scalability make it a valuable tool for dimensionality reduction in various applications~\cite{fragoso2019intrinsic}.